Southern Germany

 Desk standing on fluted and downwardly tapering pointed legs.
 There are three drawer fronts on the left and right, one above the kneehole.
 The original brass fittings and the brass keyhole surround contrast beautifully with the very light-coloured mahogany wood.

-Carved friezes and decorations can be found at the bottom as a surrounding profile and at the top of the knee hole to round off the sharp corners.
+Carved friezes and ornamentation can be found at the bottom as a surrounding profile and at the top of the knee hole to round off the sharp corners.

 The work surface is divided into three sections.
 In the centre is a hinged mirror with adjustable depth.
 The original mirror glass is minimally tarnished, absolutely usable and authentic.
 To the left and right of this are hinged compartments with dividers underneath.
 The left compartment has the spaciousness of two rows of drawers and was probably used to store larger bottles and flacons.
 The three-part hinged compartment on the right may have been used to organise make-up utensils such as brushes, tissues, creams and powders.